openintegrationhub/Connectors/QualityCheckTemplate.md

 - [ ] `component.json` should have a global `description` field filled.

 - [ ] `component.json` should have a link to the documentation, e.g. `README` file below

-- [ ] Each field in credentials should have a `note` on it explaining what exactly is required here (unless it's obvious, e.g. password)

 - [ ] Each field except `password` should have a `placeholder` configured with a meaningful sample (unless it's obvious)